 (4) Within the framework of the solvency balance sheet, the technical provisions in the VAG balance sheet were replaced by the best estimate liability and the risk margin.
-A more detailed presentation has been made in Section D.2.3.1 "Value of technical provisions by business area".
-Explanations have been provided in section D.2.3.2 "Explanations of the differences between the solvency balance sheet and the VAG balance sheet".
+A more detailed presentation has been made in Section

 ENGLISH TRANSLATION - IN CASE OF ANY UNCLEAR FORMULATIONS THE ORIGINAL GERMAN TEXT WILL PREVAIL.